truesellj/JSFunSummer2021/docs/InstallationGuideLinuxAndNVM.md

 Paste the `export NVM_DIR="$HOME/.nvm"` ... lines, save and exit.
 Repeat for each profile file that already exists.

 Restart your terminal.
 Type `nvm --version`.
-You should see a version number like e.g. _0.35.3_.
+You should see a version number like e.g. _0.38.0_.

 ## Using NVM

 You have NVM installed, but you still need to install Node.js.
-You will need to have the latest stable version of Node installed as of September 2020 (14.10).
+You will need to have the latest stable version of Node installed as of June 2021 (16.3).

 ```
 nvm install node